kgateway-dev/kgateway/docs/content/guides/security/auth/apikey_auth/_index.md

 Our API key is indeed `N2YwMDIxZTEtNGUzNS1jNzgzLTRkYjAtYjE2YzRkZGVmNjcy`!

-Now that we have a valid API key secret, let's go ahead and create an `AuthConfig` CRD with our API key authentication configuration:
+Now that we have a valid API key secret, let's go ahead and create an `AuthConfig` Custom Resource (CR) with our API key authentication configuration:

 {{< highlight shell "hl_lines=9-11" >}}
 kubectl apply -f - <<EOF